JGeorgos24/GearHeadGarage/README.md

 Below are links to navigate to our project repository and deployed website link.

 	1. As a car enthusiast I want to be able to access the Gear Head Garage website to share my cars and view other car enthusiast's cars.
 	2. As a user I want to be able to register to the Gear Head Garage website through the register tab.
 	3. As a user want to be able to login and create a driver profile so I can create/manage my car inventory.
-	4. As a registered user I want to be able to create an upload my car information.
+	4. As a registered user I want to be able to create and upload my car information.
 	5. As a registered user I want to be able to manage my cars in my garage.
-	6. As a registered car owner I want to be able to edit the cars I have in my garage.
+	6. As a registered car owner I want to be able to delete/edit the cars I have in my garage.
 	7. As a non-registered user I should be able to view all the cars in the GHG showroom.
-	8. As a non-registered user I should be able to go to the GHG About Us tab and view what the GHG society/website is a about.
+	8. As a non-registered user I should be able to go to the GHG About Us tab and view what the GHG society/website is all about.
-	9. As a non-registered user I should be able to navigate to the Gear Head Garage Twitter, Facebook and Instagram page/pages.
+	9. As a non-registered user I should be able to navigate to the Gear Head Garage Twitter, Facebook and Instagram social media accounts.
     10. As a registered user I should be able to delete my GHG profile and any car associated with my profile.